1711 – Campaign in Catalonia

 On 24 September, Starhemberg sent 200 dragoons and dismounted cavalrymen, all his hussars and about 550 migueletes to the hills to threaten Vendôme's flank and make it more difficult to forage.

-On 25 September, Vendôme erected 2 batteries on the hills west of Els Prats de Rei.
+On 25 September, Vendôme, who had decided to formally besiege the Allied positions, erected 2 batteries on the hills west of Els Prats de Rei.

 On 26 September